Biofeedback in Stress Management

 Types of Stress and Symptoms

-There are three different types of stress, and each can take a toll on our bodies.
+There are three different types of stress, and each can damage our bodies.
 Stress can affect many aspects of your health and well-being, even though you might not realize it.

 Acute stress

-Acute stress is the most common type of stress and can be helpful in short doses.
+Acute stress is the most common type and can be helpful in short doses.
 We experience acute stress multiple times each day.
-It can occur when there is a challenge, a perceived threat, or when something unexpected happens: giving a speech, arguing with a spouse, getting stuck in traffic, or getting a speeding ticket.
+It can occur when a challenge, a perceived threat, or something unexpected happens: giving a speech, arguing with a spouse, getting stuck in traffic, or getting a speeding ticket.
 The symptoms of acute stress develop quickly and do not last long:

 • Pupil dilation (As part of the fight-or-flight reaction, our pupils dilate to allow more light to enter the eyes and enable us to see our surroundings more clearly);